AndreasNygaard/PrakProg/README.md

 - GNU make
 - Csharp mono
-- Gnuplot
+- Gnuplot (with cairo)
 - GCC (for the "Exercises" directory)
 - latex

-If something doesn't function properly, consider updating these softwares
+If something doesn't function properly, consider updating thesesoftwares

+When using gnuplot figures in latex documents, the gnuplot terminal is set to pngcairo.
+A new update has caused som problems on OS X, but it should function properly with Ubuntu and other Linux distributions.
+A solution for OS X users is to install a prevoius version of a gnuplot dependency:

+	brew uninstall --ignore-dependencies pango
+	brew install iltommi/brews/pango